Orazio Pannitteri

-Orazio Pannitteri (born 17 August 1999) is an Italian professional footballer who plays as a winger for club Latina.
+Orazio Pannitteri (born 17 August 1999) is an Italian professional footballer who plays as a winger for club Siracusa, on loan from Latina.

 Club career

 Born in Catania, Pannitteri started his career on local club Athena Club Paternò and after in Catania.
 He don't get made a first debut, and was loaned to Acireale and AC Locri in Serie D.

 In 2019, he joined Serie C club Vis Pesaro.
 Pannitteri made his professional debut on 29 September 2019 against Triestina.
 He extended his contract in June 2020.

 On 31 August 2021, he was transfer to Fermana.

 On 4 August 2022, he moved to Crotone on a three-year contract.
 On 16 January 2024, Pannitteri was loaned by Pro Vercelli.

 On 17 July 2024, Pannitteri signed a two-year contract with Lumezzane.

 Personal life

 He is the son of former footballer Ciccio Pannitteri.